You’re hiring. Again. Not because you’re growing. But because people keep leaving.

 Hold them accountable.
 It’s not enough to hope they change.
 Set expectations.
 Follow up.
 And coach them through it.

 We help managers identify how their behavior impacts engagement, from tone and timing to follow-through and consistency.
-Because high turnover is a lagging indicator.
+Because turnover is a lagging indicator.
 The leading indicator is leadership.

 One oil field client said: “We used to promote our best hands and hope they’d figure out management.
 Half of them failed, and we lost good people.
 Now we train them first.
 Completely different results.”